flyx/Zicross/Readme.md

 ## Documentation

+**This documentation is rudimentary and not a tutorial.**
+Consider having a look at the `examples` folder.

 Zicross provides three kinds of functions: *Package collectors*, *builders* and *packagers*.
 Package collectors download packages from a foreign package repository (e.g. Debian, MSYS2), make necessary patches to them and supply them as build inputs.
 Builders implement the actual compilation of your code and are as configurable as typical build functions from NixPkgs.